Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

-Life and health insurance offer two very different coverages — but both are still essential.
+Life and health insurance offer two very different coverages — but both are still important.
 Life insurance is necessary if you have family members who are dependent on your income.
 This frees your family from financial worries after your passing, as it can be used to pay off a mortgage, for a college education or for other costs you would no longer be able to cover.
-On the other hand, health insurance is indispensable if you often face expensive medical costs or want to protect yourself against the likelihood of medical expenses.
+However, health insurance is indispensable if you often face expensive medical costs or want to protect yourself against the likelihood of medical expenses.

 Should You Buy Life or Health Insurance?